NAHB Supports OSHA’s Annual National Safety Stand-Down

 - OSHA’s National Safety Stand-Down to Prevent Falls in Construction

-Join NAHB on May 4 at 2 p.m.
-ET for a free Town Hall presentation and discussion on residential construction’s top five OSHA fall violations and how to properly conduct an OSHA inspection.
-Matt Murphy, President and CEO of Safety Environmental Engineering, Incorporated will present his extensive experience and knowledge on how to effectively manage fall prevention on the jobsite.
-Zoom link.
+On May 4, 2021, NAHB hosted a free Town Hall discussion on the top five OSHA fall violations in residential construction and how to properly conduct an OSHA inspection.
+Matt Murphy, President and CEO of Safety Environmental Engineering, Inc., shared his extensive experience and knowledge on how to effectively manage fall prevention on the jobsite.
+Watch the Zoom recording (use passcode @#i4@KH5)

 Share Your Story